Deulfi/memo-playlist/README.md

 `memo-save`
 Saves the current playlist, as default if no name is specified.

-`memo-save-as`
+`memo-action` `save_as`
 Saves the current playlist with a custom name, opens input method of MPV to enter the name or selecting from previous playlists.
+(ESC won't work for aborting, type 'exit' or leave input-field empty to close without saving)

+`memo-action` `delete`
+Delete a playlist, opens input method of MPV where you can select the playlist to delete.

 `memo-load`
 Loads the specified playlist, or default if none is specified.